schemar/dotfiles/README.md

 * `,r` to list references of symbol under cursor.
 * `,2` to rename symbol under cursor.

-### Sway/i3
+### i3

-Linux desktop installs include sway and i3 in a somewhat similar setup.
-Even though I love wayland and sway, we are not quite at wayland yet.
-I guess once electron apps come with chromium ozone and pipewire support, I won't need i3 anymore.
+Linux desktop installs include i3 as the window manager of KDE Plasma.

-See the sway/i3 config for all keybindings.
+See the i3 config for all keybindings.
 Most relevant:

 * `$mod` is by default "super"/"windows".
 * `$mod+d` to launch application.
 * `$mod+Shift+e` to exit, lock, etc.
-* `$mod+p` to take screenshots (saved to `~/Pictures/`).
+* `$mod+p` to take screenshots.
-* `$mod+m` to enter "maintenance mode" (display settings, etc.)
 * `$mod+r` to resize.
 * `$mod+Shift+c` to reload config.

-Sway is set up with:

-* Full screen sharing with Firefox.
-* Red tinted display at night.
-* Easy screenshot of screen area.
-* Application launcher.
-* Auto-lock and auto-sleep.
-* Waybar:
-  * Click "eye" to stop auto-lock/sleep.
-  * Click "brightness" to manage displays.
-  * Click "audio" to manage sound settings.
-  * Click "network" to connect to WiFi.